 2.3 CTD and rosette deployment

 Onboard the CCGS Amundsen, a General Oceanic rosette equipped with a CTD (Seabird SBE-911+) was deployed at each sampling station (Fig. 1).
 The rosette was equipped with twenty-four 12-L Niskin bottles.
 The rosette was also equipped with a transmissometer sensor (WetLabs), a PAR sensor (Biospherical), an oxygen sensor (SBE-43), a pH sensor (SBE-18), a nitrate sensor (Satlantic ISUS), a fluorometer (Sea Point) and an altimeter (Benthos).
 A surface PAR (Biospherical) was also installed on the roof of the rosette control laboratory.
 A 300 kHz, downward-looking L-ADCP (Lowered Acoustic Doppler Current Profiler) and a UVP5 (Underwater Vision Profiler, Hydroptics) were also mounted on the rosette frame providing size and abundance of particles above 200 µm and plankton above 700 µM.
 The Rosette data processing and quality control are described in detail in Guillot2010.
 Data processing included the following steps: validation of the calibration coefficients, conversion of data to physical units, alignment correction and extraction of useless data.
 Oxygen sensor calibration was done using Winkler titrations and salinity data were compared with water samples analyzed with a Guideline 8400B Autosal.
 The quality control tests were based on the International Oceanographic Commission suggested procedures and the UNESCO’s algorithm standards (UNESCO1993).
 The recorded data were averaged every decibar.
 The L-ADCP data were processed according to Visbeck2002.
 On August 5th, the pH sensor was replaced by a chromophoric dissolved organic matter (CDOM) fluorometer (Excitation: 350-460 nm/emission 550 nm HW 40 nm; Dr. Haardt Optik Mikroelektronik).
 The rosette depth range was restricted to the first 1000 m when carrying the pH, PAR and nitrates sensors because of their rating.

+2.4 Sediment sampling

+Surface sediments were sampled using an USNEL box corer (50 x 50 x 40 cm).
+Box cores with undisturbed surface were subsampled for (a) lipids (Rontani2012a), and isotopic signature of lipid biomarkers (Tolosa2013), stable isotopes (C, N) and manganese and iron oxides (Link2013a) in the 1 cm surface layer, (b) sediment pigments profiles down to 8 cm, and (c) fluxes at the sediment-water interface using on-board microcosms incubation on subcores (10 cm diameter, 20 cm deep) (Link2013a, Link2019).
+At three stations (140, 345, 390), microfauna abundance and diversity was determined from sieved and conserved samples (Link2019).
+Samples for (a)-(b) were stored frozen until analysis in the respective home labs.

 3. Data quality control and data processing